Conclusions

 The world must be bright for me.

-I have accumulated many conclusions
+Now I have accumulated many conclusions

-about the light in candles and the wax they are made of,
+about the light in candles and the wax they are made of

-and lots and lots and lots of things about pink —
+and lots and lots and lots of things about pink

-brushes — a palimpsest of personhood
+with synaptic brushes: a palimpsest of personhood

 I don't know anymore